leggedrobotics/ocs2/ocs2_doc/docs/installation.rst

 Requirements
 ~~~~~~~~~~~~

-This library is written in C++11.
-It is tested under Ubuntu 18.04 with library versions as provided in the package sources.
+The OCS2 library is written in C++11.
+It is tested under Ubuntu 20.04 with library versions as provided in the package sources.